GLOBAL MARKETS-World stocks advance as trade war worries ease

 U.S. S&P 500 mini futures rose 0.4 percent, leaving Wall Street poised to build on Wednesday’s rebound.

-Proposed 25 percent U.S. tariffs on some 1,300 industrial technology, transport and medical products from China will be subject to a public comment and consultation period that is expected to last around two months.
+Proposed 25 percent U.S. tariffs on some 1,300 industrial technology, transport and medical products from China will be subject to a consultation period expected to last around two months.

 “I think that the substance of trade restrictions and their real impact will be far less than the headlines,” said Jeffery Becker, Chairman and CEO at Jennison Associates in New York.